competitiveblood/JojodoesCplusplus/README.md

 # JojodoesC++
- master the basic syntax of the language
+ mastering the basic syntax of the language